Skip to main content

 More than 120 facilities possibly impacted.
 The cumulative impacts law applies to new facilities as well as some current facilities that are expanding or need to renew an air permit.
 Based on the Legislature’s criteria for environmental justice areas and types of air permits, approximately 123 current facilities, including landfills, power plants, refineries, and manufacturing plants, may be impacted by this new law.

-15376: Community open houses - Cumulative impacts
+15376: Co-learning community conversations - Cumulative impacts

 Calendar and clock